eyounx/MLSim/README.md

 python setup.py install
 ```
 ### Docker
-We also provided a Dockerfile to help install the dependencies fast.
+We also provided a Dockerfile to help install the dependencies.

 ```bash
 docker build -t ncov .